port-experimental/aws-secret-manager/README.md

 - `logs/error.log` (errors only, JSON format)

 Set log level via `LOG_LEVEL` environment variable (error, warn, info, http, debug).

+## Security

+- **Transport security**: Run this service behind HTTPS (load balancer, API gateway, or ingress).
+Do not expose it over plain HTTP on the public internet.
+- **Authentication and access control**: Protect the `/webhook` endpoint using network controls (VPC, IP allow-lists) and/or an authenticated ingress (API key, OAuth, mTLS, etc.).
+Port should be the only system allowed to call it.
+- **Secret handling**:
+  - Secret values are **never logged** by this service.
+  - When `secretValue` is configured with `"encryption": "aes256-gcm"` in Port, the value is transparently decrypted using `PORT_CLIENT_SECRET` and only the decrypted value is sent to AWS Secrets Manager.
+  - Plaintext `secretValue` is accepted but still not logged.
+- **AWS credentials**:
+  - Prefer **IAM roles** (EC2/ECS/Lambda/IRSA) over long-lived access keys.
+  - If you do use access keys, store them in environment variables or a secret manager, not in source control.
+  - Use least-privilege IAM policies: restrict Secrets Manager permissions to only the secrets or paths you actually manage.

 ## Encrypted Inputs